awsdocs/aws-cloud9-user-guide/doc_source/commands.rst

 Following is a list of default commands in the |AC9IDE|.

+To run a command in the |AC9IDE|:

-For more information, in the |AC9IDE|, choose the :guilabel:`Commands` button to display the :guilabel:`Commands` window.
-If the :guilabel:`Commands` button is not visible, choose
+#.
+Choose the :guilabel:`Go` button (magnifying glass) to display the :guilabel:`Go` window.
+If the :guilabel:`Go` button is not visible, choose
-:guilabel:`Window, Commands` on the menu bar.
+   :guilabel:`Window, Go` on the menu bar.
+#.
+In the :guilabel:`Go to Anything` box, type a dot (:kbd:`.`) followed by the name of the command.
+#.
+Do one of the following in the list of matching commands:

+   * Choose the command to run.
+   * Use your up and down arrow keys to choose a command, and then press :kbd:`Enter` to run the chosen command.

 .. list-table::
    :widths: 1 2